Note: The information in the Archives is provided for historical purposes only.

-There is a major need to integrate clinical pharmacology and disease-specific therapeutic issues—identification of similarities and differences in the etiology, diagnosis, pathophysiology, prognosis, and natural response to therapy—of diseases or conditions affecting children and adults.
-The NICHD and BPCA partly address this need through the IAPT.
+A major need exists to integrate clinical pharmacology and disease-specific therapeutic issues—identification of similarities and differences in the etiology, diagnosis, pathophysiology, prognosis, and natural response to therapy—of diseases or conditions affecting children and adults.
+NICHD and BPCA partly addressed this need through the IAPT.

-The initiative focuses on identifying similarities and differences in diseases or conditions expressed in children and adults by studying:
+The initiative focused on identifying similarities and differences in diseases or conditions expressed in children and adults by studying:

 - Diagnostic biomarkers

 The asthma working group's goal was to develop a white paper for publication.
-It accomplished this goal in the Journal of Allergy and Clinical Immunology's (JACI) January 2014 theme issue , which covered "asthma across the ages."
+It accomplished this goal in the Journal of Allergy and Clinical Immunology's (JACI) January 2014 theme issue (PMID: 24290281), which covered "asthma across the ages."

-The diabetes working group had a similar goal and in 2016, published "Expanding Treatment Options for Youth with Type 2 Diabetes: Current Problems and Proposed Solutions: A White Paper from the NICHD Diabetes Working Group" in Diabetes Care.
+The diabetes working group had a similar goal and, in 2016, published "Expanding Treatment Options for Youth with Type 2 Diabetes: Current Problems and Proposed Solutions: A White Paper from the NICHD Diabetes Working Group" in Diabetes Care (PMID: 26908928).

 Working Group to Advance Ontogeny of Drug Transporters in Children

-This working group includes researchers dedicated to the study of drug transporters with the goal of promoting this area of research to determine their role in drug distribution and effects, including toxic effects.
-The specific objectives are to promote knowledge creation, develop a roadmap of research needs and priorities, and motivate other researchers from necessary disciplines.
+This working group included researchers dedicated to the study of drug transporters with the goal of promoting this area of research to determine their role in drug distribution and effects, including toxic effects.
+The specific objectives were to:

-Initial activities included compiling feedback received from experts about what research is currently being conducted and problems encountered in studying ontogeny of transporters/receptors.
+Initial activities included compiling feedback received from experts about what research was currently being conducted and problems encountered in studying ontogeny of transporters/receptors.

-The group's Literature Review subgroup developed a literature search strategy for the ontogeny of transporters in certain organs, using transporters identified by the International Transporter Consortium.
-This subgroup, which was further divided into three groups that addressed the ontogeny of transporters in the liver, intestine, and kidneys, published a white paper in 2015 in Clinical Pharmacology and Therapeutics.
+The group's literature review subgroup developed a literature search strategy for the ontogeny of transporters in certain organs, using transporters identified by the International Transporter Consortium.
+This subgroup, which was further divided into three groups that addressed the ontogeny of transporters in the liver, intestine, and kidneys, published a white paper in 2015 in Clinical Pharmacology and Therapeutics (PMID: 26088472).

-The PFI is designed to look at all the factors that affect the development of pediatric drugs.
-The goals are to create a roadmap for removing/mitigating barriers to pediatric drug development and to connect researchers and experts in pediatric formulation to discuss issues and challenges that may stimulate further research in the field.
+The PFI was designed to look at all the factors that affected the development of pediatric drugs.
+The goals were to create a roadmap for removing/mitigating barriers to pediatric drug development and to connect researchers and experts in pediatric formulation to discuss issues and challenges that may stimulate further research in the field.